 Actress and mom-to-be Nadine Samonte recently revealed that she had Antiphospholipid Antibody Syndrome (APS or APAS), which can cause pregnancy complications like miscarriage or stillbirth.
-APS can be pretty scary.
+APAS can be pretty scary.
 But what exactly is it?

-A person can be genetically predisposed to develop APS.
+A person can be genetically predisposed to develop APAS.
 Some medications also increase your likely of developing it like the high blood pressure medication hydralazine and the antibiotic amoxicillin.
 It can also develop when you have certain infections including HIV, hepatitis C and syphilis.

-Remain immobile for a long time
+- Remain immobile for a long time

-Take birth control pills
+- Take birth control pills

-Have high cholesterol
+- Have high cholesterol

 Symptoms and complications arise from the blood clots that APS form.
 It’s also a syndrome that doesn’t just affect pregnant women.

 Blood clots can travel to many areas in the body, which can restrict the flow of blood, cause damage to the organs and even lead to death.
 The severity of the complication depends on the where the blood clot is and its size.
 Common dangerous complications include stroke, heart damage, kidney damage and lung problems.
-Less severe symptoms of APS include skin conditions caused by blood clots that develop inside the skin and swelling of limbs, usually the legs.
+Less severe symptoms of APAS include skin conditions caused by blood clots that develop inside the skin and swelling of limbs, usually the legs.

 Early detection, on the other hand, can greatly increase the chances of avoiding these.
 “With treatment, it's estimated there's about an 80% chance of having a successful pregnancy,” says the UK National Health Service.